 Moving on, the group says their goodbyes to the village of Phandalin and journeys down the High Road headed for Waterdeep.
 In addition to the four players and their travelling zoo, they have three other NPCs in their entourage.

 There is Garrick Agundar a junior noble in the House of Agundar in Waterdeep.
 The party rescued him from the Cult of the Dragon in Thundertree.
 Garrick has mentioned that his father will pay handsomely for his return, although I think the players have forgotten this.
 He fancies himself a bard although he only knows a few cheers and bad limericks.
 My plan is to have Garrick be the parties’ legitimate ally, contact and guide through Waterdeep.

 Last is Droop, a goblin that the group rescued from his own tribe.
 Andrew has adopted the creature, who acts as a sort of valet to Regizar.
-He tends to watch the horses and gets kicked in the head a lot.
+He watches the horses and tends to get kicked in the head a lot.
 All of these NPCs are non-combatant but they will fight as needed.
 And they will be needed soon enough.

 Even though we spent over an hour, leveling up the characters and recapping where we stood, the players were having a great time.
 On paper, it seems tedious and trite, but it is a weird quirk of D&D that this was still fun.